mu373/tailestim/README.md

 A Python package for estimating tail parameters of heavy-tailed distributions, which is useful for analyzing power-law behavior in complex networks.

 > [!NOTE]
-> The original estimation implementations are from [ivanvoitalov/tail-estimation](https://github.com/ivanvoitalov/tail-estimation), which is based on a paper [(Voitalov et al. 2019)](https://doi.org/10.1103/PhysRevResearch.1.033034). `tailestim` is a wrapper package that provides a more convenient/modern interface and logging, that can be installed using `pip` and `conda`.
+> The original estimation implementations are from [ivanvoitalov/tail-estimation](https://github.com/ivanvoitalov/tail-estimation), which is based on the paper [(Voitalov et al. 2019)](https://doi.org/10.1103/PhysRevResearch.1.033034). `tailestim` is a wrapper package that provides a more convenient/modern interface and logging, that can be installed using `pip` and `conda`.

 ## Features
 - Multiple estimation methods including Hill, Moments, Kernel, Pickands, and Smooth Hill estimators
 - Double-bootstrap procedure for optimal threshold selection
-- Built-in dataset loader for example networks
+- Built-in example datasets
-- Support for custom network data analysis
-- Comprehensive parameter estimation and diagnostics

 ## Installation
 ```bash